pull-fiction/make-crops-not-war/index.md

 ## War is served

-How war changes agriculture production?
+What are the effects of war agriculture production?
 How does it change the way you eat?

 History textbooks clearly describe how wars affect a country's economy, social structure and politics.
-What has not been studied to the same extent is the impact on agricultural production.
-This aspect intrigues us, as it pervades citizens' life deeply, affecting the most basic need: eating.
-In order to unveil this subtle link, we will use different data sources:
+However, the impacts on agricultural production have not been studied to the same extent.
+We are intrigued by this, as it concerns a fundamental necessity to survival: food.
+We will attempt to shed some light on this question through an analysis of data obtained from the following sources:

 * Global Food & Agriculture Statistics.
 * Uppsala Conflict Data Program/PRIO Armed Conflict Dataset.
 * Wikidata Query Service.

+We will begin by exploring the data on a global level to seek general correlations before delving deeper into a specific case study.
+Armed conflicts are extremely complex and unique in an unlimited number of ways; it is simply impossible to fully grasp the impacts of war on each country with a global overview.
+Through an in depth case study, we aim to provide one example of how an armed conflict can impact a country's agriculture.
+This analysis will help us visualize the sheer magnitude of factors that can potentially come into play when dealing with wars.

 We are going to explore how production changes and, consequently, trace back food consumption at wartime.
 Follow us along, you'll discover that worldwide, even in dark times, food is and remains the most valuable social good.